Quick Summary

 The public or notarized will

-§ 2232 BGB (2024) regulates the possibility of drawing up a notarized or public will.
+The possibility of drawing up a notarized or public will is regulated in Section 2232 of the German Civil Code (2024).
 Here, the testator or testators draw up a will with the help of a notary.
-Notarization before a notary can be done in two ways:
+Notarization before a notary can take place in two ways:

 The notarized will can either be kept in the notary’s office or deposited with the local court.